Financial-Times/o-ads/README.md

 The o-ads library integrates with the Chartbeat web analytics system to enable ad "viewability" tracking.

+See [Chartbeat's explanation of their ad sales solution](http://chartbeat.com/publishing/for-adsales/display/) for an overview of what is provided.

+A key feature of the Chartbeat ad viewability solution is the "time in view" metric; this is a measures of the length of time for which an ad impression was viewable.

+#### Prerequisites
+The Chartbeat library must be included on the website - See the [Chartbeat implementation documentation](http://chartbeat.com/docs/).

 #### How to configure
+The o-ads library Chartbeat ads tracking integration is configured at the individual ad slot level.

-Individual Ad Slots can be configured to be trackable by Chartbeat.
+Ad positions can be configured to be trackable by Chartbeat.
 In order to enable an ad slot to be tracked by chartbeat the `cbTrack` property must be set to `true` in the product specific configuration object.

 #### Example code
 ```javascript
  mpu: {
    sizes: [[300,250], [336,280]],